DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 Flowchart Setup
 ~~~~~~~~~~~~~~~~~~

-In side the Manual flowchart, the operator should select where you want to save the chessboard image data bag.
+In side the Manual flowchart, you should select where you want to save the chessboard image data bag.
 Each pose will be assembled and saved as a bag file.
-All files will be written into a folder where the operator is defined previously.
+All files will be written into a folder where you defined previously.

 .. image::  2D_Cali/2D_Calibration_Image/Picture4.png
     :width: 80%